 - Fact 2 - They inhabited lands of Woodland, lakes, rivers and streams and were hunters, fishers and farmers.
 Their crops included rice, squash, melons, pumpkins.

 - Fact 3 - Names of Border States: Kentucky, Maryland, North Carolina, Tennessee and West Virginia

 - Fact 4 - Origin of the name of the state: Named for England's "Virgin Queen," Elizabeth I

 - Fact 5 - Features of the area: Mountain and valley region in the west, including the Blue Ridge Mountains;coastal plain, including the eastern shore of the Atlantic coast.

-- Fact 6 - The Native Americans of Virginia included the Cherokee, Iroquois, Manahoac, Meherrin, Monacan, Nottaway, Occaneechi, Saponi and Shawnee tribes.
+- Fact 6 - The Indians of Virginia included the Cherokee, Iroquois, Manahoac, Meherrin, Monacan, Nottaway, Occaneechi, Saponi and Shawnee tribes.

 - Fact 7 - The Cherokee tribe of Indians were one of the "Five Civilized Tribes", because they had assimilated cultural and customs of the white settlers and colonists.
 The Cherokee refer to themselves as the "Principal People".
 The "Five Civilized Tribes" were the Cherokee, Chickasaw,